vicktter/vicktter/README.md

 </div>
 <h3><strong>Just for the culture:</strong></h3>

-- 🔭 I’m currently working on: Fullstack development (Flask, Django)
+- 🔭 I’m currently working on: A SASS framework called limpio
-- 🌱 I’m currently learning: Backend Web Development and Web 3
+- 🌱 I’m currently learning: Fullstack development with Flask
-- 💬 Ask me about: Pyhton, Go
+- 💬 Ask me about: Python, JavaScript, C++
 - 📫 How to reach me: mkoloni550@gmail.com

 <br>